Getting Started with Git

 Branch

-A branch is essentially a pointer to your last commit.
+A branch is essentially a pointer pointing to your last commit.
 When you commit, this pointer automatically points to the latest commit.

 A head pointer is a pointer pointing to the current branch.
 A repository has only one active head pointer at a time.